 Retrospective cases

-If you attempted an assessment but in retrospect realise your academic performance might have been impacted by a mitigating circumstance, you can submit a request no later than 7 calendar days after a deadline or exam date.
+If you attempted an assessment but in retrospect realise your academic performance might have been impacted by a mitigating circumstance, you can submit a request no later than 5 working days after a deadline or exam date.

 In addition to normal evidence requirements, you’ll need to evidence why your judgement to attempt the assessment was impaired.